 Deputy Chief Executive and Executive Director of Human Resources and Organisational Development

-Upon leaving Medway, James went on to work in some of the most challenging and prestigious NHS organisations in the UK, including Barts Health and Great Ormond Street Hospital for Children, before returning to his roots in October 2016 to take on the role of Executive Director of HR and OD.
+Upon leaving Medway, James went on to work in some of the most challenging and prestigious NHS organisations in the UK, including South London Health Care, Barts Health and Great Ormond Street Hospital for Children, before returning to his roots in October 2016 to take on the role of Executive Director of HR and OD.

-In July 2017, hospital improvement was included within James’ portfolio, and he was announced as the Deputy CEO in November 2017, formally taking on responsibility for the performance and operational management of the Trust, ensuring that a robust performance framework is in place and that our effectiveness to deliver quality and lean services is enhanced.
+In July 2017, hospital improvement was included within James’ portfolio, and he was announced as the Deputy CEO in November 2017, formally taking on responsibility for the performance and operational management of the Trust, ensuring that a robust performance framework is in place and that the effectiveness to deliver quality and lean services is enhanced.
 James is also the executive lead for the Trusts Transformation Programme, leading 13 workstreams as part of the Better, Best, Brilliant programme, and cost improvement.
 This responsibility included leading the successful winter resilience programme in 2017/18; engaging system partners and regulators in the day to day management of increased operational demands; particularly for emergency services.

-He is a Board member of the Healthcare People Management Association for London, supporting the development of Human Resources professionals across London and surrounding areas, and in 2015, he was the inaugural chair of the national HR network, bringing together the UK university teaching hospitals
+James is a Board member of the Healthcare People Management Association (HPMA) for London, supporting the development of Human Resources professionals across London and surrounding areas, and in 2015, he was the inaugural chair of the national HR network, bringing together the UK university teaching hospitals.

-Academically, he holds an MSc, as well as having undertaken periods of study with the Open University in finance and strategy and performance.
+Academically, he holds a Masters qualification, as well as having undertaken periods of study with the Open University in forensic psychology, finance, and strategy and performance.
 In 2015, James undertook a period of study in the field of psychology with the University of Cambridge.
-He also holds chartered membership status with the Chartered Institute of Personnel and Development.
+He also holds chartered membership status with the Chartered Institute of Personnel and Development (CIPD).